StarGazer1995/OpenPCDet/docs/Development_log.md

 May the true idol of Shang Hai guide us.

-## 31.Jul starting to implement the LA module
+## 31.Jul      Starting to implement the LA module

 Reading the paper about the LA module again.

-## 1.Aug Starting to implement
+## 1.Aug 	Starting to prepare implement

 The the Pytorch version of LA is found, we believe that we could use this to implement the new model.

 May the true idol of Shang Hai help us.

+## 2.Aug 	starting to mathematic modeling

+Zhao Gong tried to solve the problem for implementing the LA module.

+May the true idol of Shang Hai be with us.